AdobeDocs/campaign.en/help/v8/connect/crm-data-sync.md

 Export Adobe Campaign data into your CRM to copy its entire contents to your CRM database.

-To export data to your the CRM, create the following type of workflow:
+To export data to your CRM, create the following type of workflow:

 ![](assets/crm-export-diagram.png)